Richard Girnt Butler

 Richard Girnt Butler (February 23, 1918 - September 8, 2004) was an American engineer, pastor, and neo-Nazi activist.
-After dedicating himself to the Christian Identity movement, a racist offshoot of British Israelism, Butler founded the National Socialist Aryan Nations and would become the "spiritual godfather" to the white separatist movement, in which he was a leading figure.
+After dedicating himself to the Christian Identity movement, a racist offshoot of British Israelism, Butler founded the National Socialist Aryan Nations and became the "spiritual godfather" to the white separatist movement, in which he was a leading figure.
 He has been described as a "notorious racist".